EsriCanada-CE/ecce-app-challenge-2026/EquiTransit_Champions/README.md

 - Total population of the selected area

 ![Page1Stats](./images/page1stats.JPG)

--This enables quick comparison of transportation modes and healthcare access.
+- This enables quick comparison of transportation modes and healthcare access.

 ---